- Unfortunately, there may be times in a student’s

 withdrawals will be sent onto the Medical Withdrawal Committee (consisting of a

-Mental Health or Physical Health representative, a Student Affairs representative,
+Mental Health or Physical Health representative and an Academic/Student Affairs representative).

 - The Medical Withdrawal process may take

-approximately three weeks to complete a full review.
+approximately six weeks to complete a full review.
 This process is initiated once applications that contain sufficient and appropriate information and documentation are received.

 To apply for a medical withdrawal: